Four Cornerstones of Educational Philosophy

 Scholarship of Teaching addresses the responsibility of the faculty to be knowledgeable of course content and delivery, and to effectively teach

 Scholarship of Engagement includes professional service or work based on the faculty member’s field of expertise.
-The assumption is that experience in practical settings leads to a better understanding of the practical consequences and real effects of theories espoused in the classroom, while a better understanding of the practical consequences leads to the formulation of better theories and better course materials, eventually benefitting students and the society they serve.
+The assumption is that experience in practical settings leads to a better understanding of the practical consequences and real effects of theories espoused in the classroom, while a better understanding of the practical consequences leads to the formulation of better theories and better course materials, eventually benefiting students and the society they serve.

 In an effort to determine the effectiveness of Franklin’s educational offerings, the institution taps into the collective knowledge of program advisory boards and, at all levels of the University, maintains relationships with business leaders.
-These contacts include site visits by representative of Franklin’s Corporate and Community Relations department.
+These contacts include site visits by representative of Franklin’s Advancement and Strategic Relations department.
 This level of community involvement and solicitation of knowledge from industry professionals is an important element in keeping Franklin’s offerings, programs, and curricula relevant to the world in which its graduates must succeed.

 Franklin utilizes employers in central Ohio as an assessment resource.
-Input from these employers in considered essential in the evaluation of the University’s programs and the thoroughness and relevance of education from Franklin University as it applies to the workplace.
+Input from these employers is considered essential in the evaluation of the University’s programs and the thoroughness and relevance of education from Franklin University as it applies to the workplace.
 Franklin considers the significant number of area companies that employ Franklin University alumni and students to be concrete evidence of the success of the University’s programs in preparing students to function effectively in a global, diverse, and technological society.

 International companies such as Nationwide, Huntington Banks, and Cardinal Health are headquartered in Columbus and have Franklin graduates working in locations around the world.